tclssg/tclssg/README.md

     ! variableNameTwo {A variable value with spaces.}
     Lorem ipsum...
 (The rest of the page content follows.)

-Variable that can be set on any page:
+Variables that have an effect on any page:

 | Variable name | Example value(s) | Description |
 |---------------|------------------|-------------|